shuozhixu/HEAM_2025/README.md

 Follow the procedures above to generate 18 more `gamma.txt` files in `gsfe-3/`, `gsfe-4/`, ..., `gsfe-20/`, respectively.

 Eventually, we obtain 20 `gamma.txt` files, i.e., 20 GSFE surfaces.
-We then use the file `0/gsfe` in each directory `gsfe-XXX` to calculate 20 intrinsic stacking fault energies (ISFEs).
-Determine the maximum, minimum, and two mediam ISFE values.
-Let's assume that they are in the `gsfe-9`, `gsfe-15`, `gsfe-8`, and `gsfe-0` directories, respectively.
-Then we can use one or more of these four files, `gsfe-9/gamma.txt`, `gsfe-15/gamma.txt`, `gsfe-8/gamma.txt`, and `gsfe-0/gamma.txt`, in PFDD simulations, depending on what we want to study.
-For example, [Xu et al.](http://dx.doi.org/10.1016/j.cma.2021.114426) used the minimum and medium GSFE surfaces to study dislocations in a series of Cu-Nb alloys.
+We then use the file `0/gsfe` in each directory `gsfe-XXX` to calculate 20 intrinsic stacking fault energies.

 ## LSR

-Calculate the LSR of both edge and screw dislocations at 0 K. The atomsk scripts that are used to build the atomistic structures as well as the LAMMPS input files for the LSR calculations, can be found in the `lsr/` directory in this GitHub repository.
+Calculate the LSR of both edge and screw dislocations at 0 K. The atomsk scripts that are used to build the atomistic structures and the LAMMPS input files for the LSR calculations can be found in the `lsr/` directory in this GitHub repository.

 Note: two methods are independently used to build the edge dislocation, hence `build_edge1.sh` and `build_edge2.sh`.
-They correspond to the "remove a half-plane below the glide plane" method and the "superimposing two crystals" method on [this page](https://atomsk.univ-lille.fr/tutorial_Al_edge.php), respectively.
+They correspond to the "superimposing two crystals" method and the "remove a half-plane below the glide plane" method on [this page](https://atomsk.univ-lille.fr/tutorial_Al_edge.php), respectively.
 It is found that the two methods lead to the same dislocation structure after energy minimization in Ni, but not in the MPEA.

 Calculations follow [a previous GitHub repository](https://github.com/shuozhixu/FLAM2020-LSR) and [its associated paper](http://dx.doi.org/10.1016/j.ijplas.2021.103157).
-20 LSR are calculated for an edge and a screw dislocation, respectively, due to the randomness of elements.
+20 LSR are calculated for an edge and a screw dislocation, respectively, due to the randomness in atomic distribution.

 ## Reference